praneethareddyvaddeman-cmd/insightai-research-tool/README.md

 # InsightAI — Consumer Research to Action Platform

-> Research like the big brands.
-Without the big budget.
+Research like the big brands.
+Without the big budget

 ---

 ## The Problem

-Small business brand managers make critical marketing and positioning decisions weekly — which campaign to run, how to position against competitors, whether to launch a new product.
+Small business brand managers make critical marketing and positioning decisions weekly which campaign to run, how to position against competitors, whether to launch a new product.
 Enterprise research tools like Zappi and Kantar cost $10K–$100K+ per year.
 Agencies take weeks and charge thousands per project.
 So SMBs make these decisions on gut feel.
 And gut feel is expensive when you get it wrong.

 ---